Franck-Dernoncourt/natural-questions/README.md

 ## Data Format
 Each example in NQ contains the rendered HTML of an entire Wikipedia page, as well as a tokenized representation of the text on the page.
-We supply the so that participants are not constrained by our choices in text processing.
+We supply the raw HTML so that participants are not constrained by our choices in text processing.
 However, we also expect that most users will choose to use the simpler tokenized form of the data.
 The evaluation script recognizes predictions as either byte